Code-Institute-Submissions/cigarist/TESTING.md

 ## Testing

 ### HTML5
 All the HTML code was ran through [W3C Markup Validator](https://validator.w3.org/).
-Due to using Jinja templating I had to test the HTML code by going to each individual page and right clicking on the page to 'View Page Source' on Google Chrome before running my code in the html validator.
-As Python code is used in the website the HTML validator does not recognise this and throws up errors for a lot of the code.
-However, when I view the HTML code through 'View Page Source' all earlier errors disappear and I have no errors or faults in any of my pages.
+All pages pages had errors when validating.
+I realised that this was due to my python code and jinja code.
+So when each page was loaded up on Chrome I view the HTML code through 'View Page Source' all errors disappear and I have no errors or faults in most of my pages.
+The only page that came up with errors was the edit_post.html.
+There were seven errors in total for this page but all the errors were the same.
+"The select element cannot have more than one selected option descendant unless the multiple attribute is specified."
+This error is down to jinja stopping the validation from going through.
+However, when I go to the live site and test the edit_post.html page the page works as intended with no problems.

 ---